Alcohol dependence and harmful alcohol use quality standard

 It is also expected that this quality standard will contribute to reducing alcohol-related hospital admissions and readmissions to hospital.

 This quality standard refers to harmful drinking and alcohol dependence collectively as 'alcohol misuse'.
 Where a statement refers exclusively to harmful drinking, alcohol dependence or hazardous drinking, this is explicitly stated.
-Definitions of these terms can be found in appendix A. The term 'alcohol misuse' is a working definition taken from NICE clinical guideline 115 and is not used as a diagnostic term or to imply intentionality.
+Definitions of these terms can be found in Developmental sources.
+The term 'alcohol misuse' is a working definition taken from NICE clinical guideline 115 and is not used as a diagnostic term or to imply intentionality.

 The quality standard for alcohol dependence and harmful alcohol use requires that services should be commissioned from and coordinated across all relevant agencies encompassing the whole care pathway.
 An integrated, multidisciplinary approach to provision of services is fundamental to the delivery of high-quality care to people who misuse alcohol.
 A specialist alcohol service is one in which the primary role is the assessment and management of alcohol misuse, including both psychological and physical effects.
 Some specialist addiction services will have this role for both drug and alcohol misuse.